methylene/sym/README.md

 }
 ````

-This finds a permutation that sorts the string `"Hello world!"` (there are several)
+which finds a permutation that sorts the string `"Hello world!"` (there are several)
-and then prints its decomposition into <a href="http://en.wikipedia.org/wiki/Cyclic_permutation">cycles</a>:
+and then prints its decomposition into <a href="http://en.wikipedia.org/wiki/Cyclic_permutation">cycles</a>

     [7, 9]
     [1, 4, 8, 10, 3, 6, 11]
     [0, 2, 5]

-This can be verified by the following code:
+as can be verified by the following code

 ````java
 Permutation c = Permutation.prod(cycle(9, 7),